lucky-wolf/DW2-XL/README.md

 - Removed "Robo-" from Zenox troop names (now they're are Ice whatever) since they're not robotic, so it made no sense!

 ### v1.1.4
-- Tweaked Long Haul hyper drives to make them a little more attractive
+- Tweaked Smart hyper drives to make them a little more attractive
 - Moved ion defenses to appear near shields && reorganized point deflectors (right next to them)
   - both are rooted in advanced deflectors rather than in weapons techs
 - Separated scanners and jammers into their own tech-lines (independent of each other)
 - Further tweaked hyperdrives to make long-haul drives truly efficient in multiple analysis (also the most accurate drive)
-- Tweaked Kaldos further to decrease range and increase energy consumption
+- Tweaked Snap further to decrease range and increase energy consumption
-- Fixed gerax line to make its accuracy improve continually through the whole series
+- Fixed sojourn line to make its accuracy improve continually through the whole series
-- Updated hyperdrives to consume similar amounts of energy for what they do, with Calista-Dal being most efficient, and Equinox least, but Kaldos now has to pay for its super-speed short-hops.
+- Updated hyperdrives to consume similar amounts of energy for what they do, with Austere being most efficient, and Hyperstream least, but Snap now has to pay for its super-speed short-hops.
-- Tweaked the Kaldos line to be fixed range (1.4M) but to be much, much faster (so short, fast hops)
+- Tweaked the Snap line to be fixed range (1.4M) but to be much, much faster (so short, fast hops)
 - Fixed: re-disabled the interceptors line (shouldn't have been visible - pointless duplicate of vanilla)
 - Got rid of a bunch of cycles in tech tree
 - Restored the efficient hyperdrive line
 - Made Hyperdrive lines all usable to endgame
   - Kalista-Dal are efficient, slower, but have extreme range (long-haul hyperdrives)
-  - Kaldos have more limited range, but become crazy fast at turnaround times
+  - Snap have more limited range, but become crazy fast at turnaround times
 - Increased the cost of late game tech (and rebalanced the scaling to be pure doubling)
 - Rooted the various planetary weapon facilities earlier in their respective trees so that all races should be able to build them without having to research pointless branches just to find that...
 - Simplified a lot of the earlier changes I made now that I understand how the tech .xml files work with the engine to use the simplest approach that works reliably